-The surplus of income over expenditure for the financial year 2002/2003 was £2.833m.
-When added to the opening General Fund balance of £3.598m, this gives a General Fund balances figure of £6.431m at 31 March 2003.
-It is, however, estimated that there are expenditure commitments amounting to £2.528m outstanding at 31 March 2003.
+The surplus of income over expenditure for the financial year 2002/2003 was £2.812m.
+When added to the opening General Fund balance of £3.412m, this gives a General Fund balances figure of £6.224m at 31 March 2003.
+A further £0.208m is held as balances in respect of schools participating in the Devolved School Management Scheme.
+Therefore, the total General Fund balances at 31 March 2003 are £6.432m however, from these balances it is estimated that there are expenditure commitments amounting to £2.528m outstanding at 31 March 2003.
 These have arisen due mainly to underspends in 2002/2003 against the additional new monies that were received from the Scottish Executive during the financial year.
 These new monies will now be fully spent by the Council in 2003/2004.
-In addition, it was agreed that the sum of £1.5m be taken from balances in setting the 2003/2004 Council Tax and £0.207m is held as balances in respect of schools participating in the Devolved School Management Scheme.
-When these three items are taken into account, it is estimated that the Council has uncommitted balances of £2.196m as at 31 March 2003.
+In addition, it was agreed that the sum of £1.5m be taken from balances in setting the 2003/2004 Council Tax.
+When these two items are taken into account, it is estimated that the Council has uncommitted balances of £2.196m as at 31 March 2003 (excluding Devolved School Management).